mbarbero/emf-loophole/README.md

 * **customProviderPackageSuffix** The suffix of the package for custom item providers

-## Limitations

-It is not possible to reference a Loophole Generator (.gengapmodel) model from another one.
-Then it is not possible to create customized Ecore models that reference each others.

 ## Build

 Go to @org.eclipselabs.emf.loophole-parent@ and do a @mvn clean package@.